wso2/pivotal-cf-ei/pattern-1/README.md

 ## Prerequisites
 Before starting the installation process, ensure that the following prerequisites are completed:
 - A pre-configured Pivotal environment: For more information on the process for setting up the Pivotal environment on AWS, Azure, and GCP, see the documentation provided by Pivotal in [Architecture and Installation Overview](https://docs.pivotal.io/pivotalcf/2-4/installing/index.html).
 - An SQL Database (MySQL or MS SQL): This database should contain the tables required to run Enterprise Integrator.
-The database schema required to populate the tables can be found within the <APIM_HOME>/dbscripts/ directory, where <APIM_HOME> refers to the [Enterprise Integrator Binary](https://wso2.com/api-management/).
+The database schema required to populate the tables can be found within the <EI_HOME>/dbscripts/ directory, where <EI_HOME> refers to the [Enterprise Integrator Binary](https://wso2.com/integration/install/binary/).
 - BOSH [CLI](https://bosh.io/docs/cli-v2/).
 - PCF Tile Generator [CLI](https://docs.pivotal.io/tiledev/2-3/tile-generator.html).